auth0/docs/articles/quickstart/native/_includes/_ios_dependency_centralized.md

 Then run `carthage bootstrap`.

 ::: note
-For more information about Carthage usage, check [their official documentation](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos).
+For more information about Carthage usage, check <a href="https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos" target="_blank">their official documentation</a>.
 :::

 ### SPM